Longtime former Harrisburg Mayor Stephen Reed dies at 70

 In his later years, his accomplishments were overshadowed.

-He was charged with corruption in a botched multi-million dollar project to retrofit the city’s incinerator.
-It plunged the city into massive debt, bringing it to the brink of bankruptcy.
+A botched multi-million dollar project to retrofit the city’s incinerator plunged the city into massive debt, bringing it to the brink of bankruptcy.

 Former Attorney General Kathleen Kane charged Reed in 2015 with nearly 500 criminal counts, including racketeering, bribery, and money laundering.
 He was accused of using millions in public money to buy artifacts and collectibles for a failed Wild West and other museums between 1990-2010.